Electromyogram (EMG) and Nerve Conduction Studies

 a muscle contracts may mean a muscle or nerve problem, such as

-amyotrophic lateral sclerosis (ALS),
+a herniated disc, amyotrophic lateral sclerosis (ALS),

 In nerve conduction studies, the speed of nerve impulses is slower than what is normal for that nerve.
 Slower

 speeds may be caused by injury to a nerve or group of nerves.
 Nerve

 conduction velocities generally get slower as a person gets older.

 The results from EMG and nerve conduction studies are used